 Global Speed Matching is Berlinale Talents’ take on speed-dating.
-It’s an exciting way to meet fellow Talents and the best opportunity to introduce yourself and your work.
+It’s a fun way to meet fellow Talents and to introduce your work.
 Come ready to charm and impress your potential future friends and creative partners!

 Supported by the Federal Government Commissioner for Culture and the Media, Creative Europe MEDIA, Robert Bosch Stiftung, and Medienboard Berlin-Brandenburg.

-We are turning a giddy 15 this year and warmly welcome all Talents, mentors and experts to the Opening Ceremony of the anniversary edition.
-The director of the HAU Hebbel am Ufer, Annemie Vanackere, and members of the Talents team welcome you.
-We present the focus and highlights of this year‘s edition, and a compilation of excerpts from films of selected participants will be screened.
-The opening is followed by a drinks reception. ¡Viva la Quinceañera!
+Pop the cork and cut the ribbon!
+We warmly welcome all Talents, experts and partners to the opening ceremony of this 16th edition.
+Director of the HAU Hebbel am Ufer, Annemie Vanackere, and members of the Talents team welcome you.
+We present the focus and highlights of this year‘s edition, and a compilation of excerpts from films of selected participants are screened.
+The opening is followed by a drinks reception.

 Marcelo Martinessi, Paraguay | Uruguay | Germany | Brazil | Norway | France, 2018, 95 min.